Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Golden is southwest of Arvada and is a great place to stay if you want to be close to outdoor recreation.
 Here, you can enjoy tubing along Clear Creek, hiking in the foothills, and mountain biking in popular parks.

 Downtown Golden features historical attractions, along with great restaurants and breweries.
-It’s home to some of the best things to do in Golden, along with several great places to stay in Golden
+See my guide on great places to stay in Golden for more insight.

 📚 Golden Mini Guide 📚